karrot-dev/35c3-foodsaving-talk/index.md

 ???
 Karrot is our contribution to help foodsaving groups grow.
-It's a web app that gives each group their own space for organizing.
+It's a open source web app that gives each group their own space for organizing.

+In one sentence: think of it as a combination of a collaborative calender and a messaging system.
+For those who help at this congress: there are also some similarities to the Engelsystem.

 We have desktop and mobile versions, because we are often on the road when we save food.

-In one sentence: think of it as a combination of a collaborative calender and a messaging system.

-Now let's look a bit deeper what we can do on Karrot.
+Now, let's look a bit deeper what we can do on Karrot.

+---
+background-color: black
+background-image: url(images/karrot-cooperations.png)
+background-size: 98%

+???
+First, someone creates a group and enters details about their co-operations.
+We can specify
+- where and when food pickups should happen
+- if they take place regularly or just one-time,
+- how many people are needed
+- and so on

 ---
 background-color: black